flypiggyyoyoyo/IM/README.md

 - [ ] check for other exception throwing logic

 **issue**
-- [ ] The verification code sending function cannot save the verification code to Redis
+- [x] The verification code sending function cannot save the verification code to Redis
+- [ ] netty-userId can not be stored by redis